There are several ways in which pharmacological treatments for ADHD can be delivered:

 The inner layers are set up along an osmotic gradient; the first compartment, with a small amount of the drug, releases via simple diffusion, but the second compartment, with a higher amount of the drug, releases as a result of the osmotic pressure created when water reacts with the third compartment.8

-The osmotic-controlled release oral delivery system was designed to provide a longer duration of effect than the previous multiple bead system (Ritalin SR®).8,9
+The osmotic-controlled release oral delivery system was designed to provide a longer duration of effect than the previous multiple bead system (Ritalin SR®).9

-The osmotic-controlled release oral delivery system for delivery of ADHD medication.
-Reproduced with kind permission.7
+Figure: The osmotic-controlled release oral delivery system for delivery of ADHD medication.
+Reproduced with kind permission from Stahl SM and Mignon L. Stahl’s Illustrated Attention Deficit Hyperactivity Disorder.
+New York, NY; Cambridge University Press, 2009.7

 Prodrugs are pharmacologically inactive molecules that are converted into one or more active metabolites through a natural metabolic process.10,11